 Preparing for the Examination

-The Examination of Special Competence in Emergency Medicine is comprised of two components: a written examination and an oral examination.
+The Examination of Added Competence in Emergency Medicine is comprised of two components: a written examination and an oral examination.
 The content to be assessed in this examination is drawn from the Priority Topics in Emergency Medicine.

 To help you prepare for the written examination, the committee on examinations has authorized the release of some sample short answer management problems (SAMPs) that were used on previous examinations.
 These questions are provided to help orient you to the format of the written examination.
 Since these SAMPs are from previous examinations, they may not reflect current clinical practice.
 Please bear this in mind as you work through the questions.